openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

 Data source maps are used to map between Gmetad's identifier for a host and Concertim's identifier.
-Data source maps are created in `ct-visualisation-app` and made available to `ct-metrics` via memcache.
+Data source maps are created in `ct-visualisation-app` and made available to `ct-metrics` via `ct-visualisation-app`'s HTTP API.

 Gmetad's identifier for a host is "grid name", "cluster name", "host name" triple.
 Parts of legacy concertim assumed that we would only be interested in